BBC BASIC: Other platforms

 BBC BASIC has also been ported to many other platforms.

 A NS32016 version of BBC BASIC was supplied with the Acorn 32016 coprocessor and Acorn ABC.

-In addition to the version of BBC BASIC supplied with the BBC Micro's Zilog Z80 Second processor, a Z80-based version of BBC BASIC also exists for CP/M-based systems.
+In addition to the version of BBC BASIC supplied with the BBC Micro's Zilog Z80 second processor, a Z80-based version of BBC BASIC also exists for CP/M-based systems.
 A Zilog Z80 version of BBC BASIC was also used on the Tiki 100 desktop computer, Cambridge Z88 portable and the Amstrad NC100 Notepad and Amstrad NC200 Notebook computers.
 This version has been implemented on the TI-83 Plus and TI-84 Plus series graphing calculators.
-Due to efforts of J. G. Harston (also responsible for a PDP-11 version) a version of BBC BASIC for the Sinclair ZX Spectrum was released in January 2002, with many improvements made in subsequent releases.
+Due to efforts of J. G. Harston (also responsible for a PDP-11 version updated as of 2025; implementing BBC BASICV IV and a few additions from BBC BASIC V extensions) a version of BBC BASIC for the ZX Spectrum was released in January 2002, with many improvements made in subsequent releases.

-For PC-based systems, BBC BASIC was also implemented for DOS as BBCBASIC (86), which aimed for maximum compatibility with the BBC Micro, and BBasic, which concentrated on the BASIC language, with its own enhancements based on BASIC II.
+BBC BASIC was also implemented for MS-DOS as BBCBASIC (86), which aimed for maximum compatibility with the BBC Micro, and BBasic with its own enhancements based on BASIC II.

-A version of BBC BASIC integrated with the Microsoft Windows graphical user interface, BBC BASIC for Windows created by Richard Russell, developer of the Z80 and x86 versions, was released in 2001.
-This version is still under active development, seeing much industry use currently.
+A version of BBC BASIC integrated with the Windows graphical user interface, BBC BASIC for Windows created by Richard Russell, developer of the Z80 and x86 versions, was released in 2001.
 Whilst supporting nearly completely the original BBC BASIC specification (BASIC IV), the Windows version supports much of BASIC V/VI syntax as well as some advanced features of its own.
 Features unique to BBC BASIC for Windows include interpreter support for record/structure types, and the ability to call Windows API routines or those in an external DLL.
 Recent versions have included advanced features comparable with languages like C, and an external library has recently added support for objects.

-BBC BASIC for SDL was also developed by Richard T. Russell, supporting Windows, Linux and a number of mobile devices supporting the SDL library, as well as a version which allows the running of BBC BASIC programs as applets in a web-page via the Web Assembly framework.